CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

 }
 ```

 Previously we modified the rendering of this component in the `App` component to pass in the state of `entrySaved`.
 So if we have saved the result we want to see `"Your entry was saved"`.
-Now we need to modify the `onChange` function in the app component so that every time we modify the inputs we can save the new result.
+Now we need to modify the `onChange` function in the app component so that every time we modify the inputs we can save a new result.

 ```js
   onChange(event) {